The Class of 2017!

 The Class of 2016 secured our best IB Diploma results!

-At the Urca site, we had the highest number of IB graduates in TBS history – with 63 students achieving the IB Diploma qualification.
+At the Urca Site, we had the highest number of IB graduates in TBS history – with 63 students achieving the IB Diploma qualification.
 Even with the increased number of candidates, we maintained our average points score of 33 points and managed to improve our average grade per subject, with a very healthy 5.30!
 A total of 24 students from the year group achieved 36 points or more – up from 16 the previous year – which is an outstanding achievement.
 Six candidates obtained the world class total score of 40 points, and our congratulations go to João Pedro Crema, Maria Cecilia Marques, Catarina Mocelin, Maria Eduarda Penteado, Frederico Rodrigues and João Pedro Machado, our highest scoring student, with 41 points.

-At the Barra site a smaller cohort sat the diploma, 21 full diplomas were awarded.
+At the Barra Unit a smaller cohort sat the diploma, 21 full diplomas were awarded.
 The average score awarded was 33 points which similarly to Urca matched last years pleasing results.
 Congratulations go to class of 2016 at the Barra site for their achievements and particularly to Felipe Veiga who scored an impressive 41 points.

 We wish all the students that graduated last year well as they embark on the next stage of their educational journeys.